Soil in Virginia

 Source: Chesapeake Bay Program, Midway Farms in Richmond County, Virginia

-A soil scientist at Virginia Tech won the individual competition in an international soil judging contest at the 2022 World Congress of Soil Science.
-In an interview with the Science Friday host, Clare Tallamy described the difference between soil and dirt:1
+Home gardeners refer to digging in "dirt," staining their gloves and clothing with soil.
+A soil scientist at Virginia Tech, who won the individual competition in an international soil judging contest at the 2022 World Congress of Soil Science, described the difference between soil and dirt:4

 ...soil is an in-situ kind of blanket that covers the Earth.
 It has to be connected to the outer environment and be affected by soil-forming factors like climate, water tables, organisms, all those things that make soil different across the landscape.
 And then it also has to be in place long enough to experience pedogenic development, or kind of soil development, and so that's not just geologic deposits creating layers.
 That's actual movement of secondary particles through time, so thinking about clay moving through soil with time, humus moving through soil with time.
 So it has to have those soil layers not necessarily geologic layers.
 People can argue that it has to support plant life as well, but...